Crest of the Blue Ridge Wine Country

 Stone Ashe Vineyards

-Hendersonville’s newest winery is set to open in summer 2020.
-A state-of-the-art 2,000-square-foot tasting room rests on a bluff overlooking a pond surrounded by vineyards.
+Hendersonville’s newest winery is a state-of-the-art 2,000-square-foot tasting room rests on a bluff overlooking a pond surrounded by vineyards.
 Stone Ashe’s goal is to use the terroir of Henderson County’s Crest of the Blue Ridge American Viticultural Area to produce wines for the world stage using classic grape varietals such as Merlot.
 736 Green Mountain Road, Hendersonville, NC 843-343-2080